Creating Your First Sierra Automation (Simple Step-by-Step)

 This means the automation will run every time a new lead is added.

-Note that each complete Sierra automation will require at least one trigger and a maximum of five triggers.
+Note that each complete Sierra automation will require at least 1 trigger and a maximum of 5 triggers.

 Step 4: Add Your First Action (Apply a Tag)